MatthiasElectronic/AWG_DHO8-900/README.md

 Versions
 -------
 V1: Tested and working, but has an offset bug and smaller mechanical misaligments.
-V2: Contains fixes from V1, but not tested.
+V2: Recommended.
+Contains fixes from V1, but new Gerber files have not yet been tested/produced.

 Performance
 ---